henkelmax/modrepo/docs/minecraft/voicechat/api/examples.md

 # Examples

-For simplicity, all examples are written in for Fabric using [official mappings](https://minecraft.fandom.com/wiki/Obfuscation_map).
+For simplicity, all examples are using [official mappings](https://minecraft.fandom.com/wiki/Obfuscation_map).

 ## Groups